michhar/counting-objects-with-azure-video-analyzer/deploy/readme.md

 - [Original source](https://github.com/Azure/video-analyzer/tree/main/setup)

-If needing to deactivate the live pipeline, log in with the Azure CLI on the command line and run:
+If wishing to deactivate the live pipeline with the Azure CLI, log in with the Azure CLI on the command line and run:

 ```
 az iot hub invoke-module-method \